 Food science is the application of science and engineering to the production, processing, distribution, preparation, and evaluation of food.

-The Department of Food Science at the University of Wisconsin–Madison has been a part of the College of Agricultural and Life Sciences for more than 100 years instructing generations of food science and industry leaders.
-Housed in the recently remodeled Babcock Hall, the Department of Food Science offers students a truly unique undergraduate and graduate experience.
+The Department of Food Science at the University of Wisconsin–Madison has been a part of the College of Agricultural and Life Sciences for more than 100 years, instructing generations of food science and industry leaders.
+Housed in the recently remodeled Babcock Hall, the Department of Food Science offers students a unique undergraduate and graduate experience.
 Known for our distinguished and dedicated faculty and staff, students find the Department of Food Science a stimulating and encouraging environment to study and conduct research.

 Students find career opportunities in product development, quality assurance/control, processing and engineering, technical sales, management, research, sensory analysis, and food law and regulations.

 Bradley Bolling, Audrey Girard, Richard Hartel, Tu-Anh Huynh, Barbara Ingham, John Lucey, Gulustan Ozturk, Scott Rankin (chair), Victor Ujor, Jan Peter van Pijkeren

 Beth Button, Arnoldo Lopez-Hernandez, Yaa Klu, Nick Smith

 Professor Brad Bolling, Professor Rich Hartel